actions-cool/issues-helper/README.en-US.md

 - The `name` can be modified according to the actual situation
 - [Reference to on](#github-docs)
 - `${{ github.event.issue.number }}` is the current issue.
 [More references](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events)
-- `assignees` support multiple and separated by comma.
-Pay attention to multiple settings, you need to use the version above v1.1
+- `assignees` support multiple and separated by comma

 ⏫ [Back to list](#List)